vadvolo/milos-automation/lab/topologies/lab00_cisco_base/README.md

 ### Generators

-Generators for this lab are located in `./src/my_generators`.
-We use two generators:
+In this lab, generators are organized within the `./src/my_generators` directory.
+The lab utilizes two specific generators:
-- description generator
+- Description Generator
-- mtu generator
+- MTU Generator

 <details>
 <summary>Description Generator</summary>

-At this generator we want to use description pattern contains device neighbor: `to_<NEIGHBOR_NAME>_<NEIGHBOR_PORT>`.
-Device connection map locates at Netbox and uses by Annet.
+In this generator, we employ a description pattern for device neighbors formatted as `to_<NEIGHBOR_NAME>_<NEIGHBOR_PORT>`.
+The device connection map is located in Netbox and is utilized by Annet.

 ```python
 class IfaceDescriptions(PartialGenerator):